 Should I make my dog vomit?

 Your veterinarian may decide to make your dog vomit after eating gummy bears containing xylitol or THC if they were eaten very recently.
-However, this doesn’t mean you should try it at home.
+However, you should not try to make your dog vomit at home.

 If your dog has low blood glucose levels from xylitol toxicity, it could make them even more unwell, and the sedative effects of marijuana toxicity can put them at risk of choking.
 Therefore, the decision to induce vomiting should only ever be made by a veterinary professional who will perform the procedure as safely as possible if it is required.